 I started to become ill at the age of 8 when I was in Primary 1.
 In fact it really began before that as I was always a sickly child.
 I was the 6th of 12 children and my mother had not enough food during her pregnancy or when breastfeeding me.
 I was small, often ill and always hungry.

 When I was 17 I returned to my family home and my eldest brother looked after me.
 I started to go to school again and went all the way to senior 6 and then later to university.
-I found I could not stay on good terms with my family, but it was at this stage that the Genocide occurred and I fled with other neighbor to Congo.
-I was restless and at the same time withdrawn I did not talk to anyone and spent time alone in the camps.
+I found I could not stay on good terms with my family, but it was at this stage that the genocide occurred and I fled with neighbours to Congo.
+I was restless and at the same time withdrawn.
+I could not talk to anyone and spent time alone in the camps.
 I was eventually taken to a special place for those who were traumatized, and was looked after separately.

 I met Sam through my youth work and we helped each other over the years.
-He was another safe and important part of my life.
+He became another reliable and important part of my life.

 When he told me he wanted to form NOUSPR ,I supported him and immediately said I would form a group.
 I have been with him since the beginning.
 I now earn my living at one of the local hotels where I sing and play music, but I consider my most important work is here to show those the world believes are mad that they are not hopeless but can recover and support each other to fight the discrimination and stigma which characterized my life as a child.